 Essentially, don’t claim you are the best, the cheapest, the highest quality or anything along those lines unless you are absolutely sure that’s true (and you can back it up).
 Superlatives are often overused these days, and while they work really well in email headlines, if they aren’t true they can do some serious damage to your brand reputation.

 Conduct A/B testing to ensure you have got the email headline just right.
-For more information or help with your email campaigns just contact the team at Liquid Brand Agency, your local branding specialist.
+For more information or help with your email campaigns just contact the Brand Agency Liquid Creativity team, your local branding specialist.